Watchdog Indiana Home Page

 I was born the first half of the preceding century (1949), and grew up in Macon, GA.

 I have been married to Jessica since 1971, and we moved to Lebanon, Indiana, on September 10, 2001.
-My son, Eric (a high school English teacher), my daughter-in-law, Joanne (a pediatrician), my granddaughter, Fiona (Fi-Bird), and my grandson, Garrett (G.J.) live in Westfield, Indiana.
+My son Eric (a recent 11-year high school English teacher), my daughter-in-law Joanne (a pediatrician), my granddaughter Fiona (Fi-Bird), and my grandson Garrett (G.J.) live in Westfield, Indiana.

 After my graduation from Georgia Tech in 1973 with a B.S. in Industrial Management, we moved to Richmond, Virginia, where we lived until 1975.
 From 1975 until 1979 we lived in Salem, Virginia.
 We moved to Charlotte, North Carolina, in 1979 and lived there until 1982.
 We returned to Salem, Virginia, in 1982 and remained until 2001.